jetbrains-academy/kotlin-onboarding-introduction/Introduction/WarmUp/Random/task.md

 ### Theory

 1. The `random` function
-2. How to create a new list with random elements?
+2. How to create a new list with random elements
 3. The `joinToString` function

 Congratulations!
 The basic version of the game is ready!